-Best external drives 2017
+Best external drives of 2017

 - How we tested

-- All of our reviews
+- Our external drive reviews

-External drives are a vital piece of hardware for backing up your data or copying a project from your PC to take with you.
-Anyone who uses a desktop or laptop computer needs one.
+Anyone who uses a PC should have an external drive.
+It’s not only a useful means of data backup and storage, it also allows you to transport files from your desktop or laptop to another device.

+Xbox One X one users, as well, would be wise to invest in an external drive as a way of augmenting the console’s measly 1TB hard drive (the external drive needs to be USB 3.0-compatible and will be formatted when you insert the drive).

-To help you sift through the stacks of external storage options, we’ve combed through our reviews of both external hard disks and SSDs to pick the top drives we’ve tested.
+The question is, which external drive is right for you?
+To answer that, we’ve combed through our reviews of both external hard disks and SSDs to pick the top drives we’ve tested.
 We’ll also walk you through what you need to know to buy the best external drive for your needs.

 Here are our top picks: